-Best Turntables Buying Guide: Welcome to TechRadar's round-up of the best turntables (also known as record players) you can buy in 2018.
+Best Turntables Buying Guide: Welcome to TechRadar's round-up of the best record players (also known as record players) you can buy in 2019.

-Whether you've got lots of old records collecting dust in the attic, or you're a keen member of the vinyl revival movement, turntables can be a fantastic investment.
+Whether you've got lots of old records collecting dust in the attic, or you're a keen member of the vinyl revival movement, one of the best turntables on the market can be a fantastic investment.

-While the idea of a turntable might call images of the '60s and '70s to mind, you'll find that most modern turntables are pretty well-equipped with the latest tech – i.e. Bluetooth built-in or USB output that allows output records straight to your PC, meaning you can listen to your vinyls anywhere.
+While the idea of a record player might call images of the '60s and '70s to mind, you'll find that most modern turntables are pretty well-equipped with the latest tech, like built-in Bluetooth or USB outputs that allows output records straight to your PC, meaning you can listen to your vinyls anywhere.

-One downside it that, as a result of all of these new products and tricky naming conventions, the market for the best turntables can be more confusing than a college cover band (we're looking in your direction AB/CD), but stick with us and we’ll find the best turntable for you.
+One downside it that, as a result of all of these new products and tricky naming conventions, the market for the best record players can be pretty confusing – but stick with us and we’ll help you find the best turntable for you.

 All of these questions will be answered right here, so don’t worry, you’ll be absorbed in all of your favorite albums before you know it.

-On of the most vital components to look for when you’re shopping for the best turntable is how well damped it is.
+On of the most vital components to look for when you’re shopping for the best record player for you, is how well damped it is.

 Damping is essentially the method by which manufacturers combat vibrations – whether internal or external.
 They do this through the use of different motor configurations, and through the use of various components.